pawelngei/alxd.org/content/18en_neuroon_analysis_results.md

 [^PSG]: Polysomnography is the most accurate scientific sleep study available without giving a person a brain implant - more on [Wikipedia](https://en.wikipedia.org/wiki/Polysomnography)

+[^groggy-and-tired]: [Sleep Intertia on Wikipedia](https://en.wikipedia.org/wiki/Sleep_inertia) or from a publication: *Sleep inertia is a transitional state of lowered arousal occurring immediately after awakening from sleep and producing a temporary decrement in subsequent performance.
+Many factors are involved in the characteristics of sleep inertia.
+The duration of prior sleep can influence the severity of subsequent sleep inertia.
+Although most studies have focused on sleep inertia after short naps, its effects can be shown after a normal 8-h sleep period.
+One of the most critical factors is the sleep stage prior to awakening.
+Abrupt awakening during a slow wave sleep (SWS) episode produces more sleep inertia than awakening in stage 1 or 2, REM sleep being intermediate.* - [Tassi, P., & Muzet, A. (2000).
+Sleep inertia.
+Sleep Medicine Reviews, 4(4), 341–353.](https://www.ncbi.nlm.nih.gov/pubmed/12531174)

 [^non-laboratory-alternatives]: *Sleep disturbance influences human health.
 To examine sleep patterns, it is advisable to utilize valid subjective and objective measures.
 Laboratory-based polysomnography (PSG) is deemed the gold standard to measure sleep objectively, but is impractical for long-term and home utilization (e.g. resource-demanding, difficult to use).
 Hence, alternative devices have been developed.
 This study aimed to review the literature systematically, providing an overview of available objective sleep measures in non-laboratory settings as an alternative to PSG.
 To identify relevant articles, a specific search strategy was run in EMBASE, PubMed, CINAHL, PsycInfo and Compendex (Engineering Village 2).
 In addition, reference lists of retrieved articles were screened and experts within this research field were contacted.
 Two researchers, using specified in/exclusion criteria, screened identified citations independently in three stages: on title, abstract and full text.
 Data from included articles were extracted and inserted into summarizing tables outlining the results.
 Of the 2217 electronically identified citations, 35 studies met the inclusion criteria.
 Additional searches revealed eight papers.
 Psychometric characteristics of nine different objective measures of sleep pattern alternatives to PSG [(bed) actigraphy, observation, bed sensors, eyelid movement- and non-invasive arm sensors, a sleep switch and a remote device] were evaluated.
 Actigraphy is used widely and has been validated in several populations.
 Alternative devices to measure sleep patterns are becoming available, but most remain at prototype stage and are validated insufficiently.
 Future research should concentrate on the development and further validation of non-invasive, inexpensive and user-friendly sleep measures for non-laboratory settings.* - [Van De Water, A. T. M., Holmes, A., & Hurley, D. a.
 (2011).
 Objective measurements of sleep for non-laboratory settings as alternatives to polysomnography - a systematic review.
 Journal of Sleep Research, 20, 183–200](https://www.ncbi.nlm.nih.gov/pubmed/20374444)

 [^actigraph]: *Two validation studies were conducted to optimize the sleep-detection algorithm of the Actillume.
 The first study used home recordings of postmenopausal women (age range: 51 to 77 years), which were analyzed to derive the optimal algorithm for detecting sleep and wakefulness from wrist activity data, both for nocturnal in-bed recordings and considering the entire 24 h.
 The second study explored the optimal algorithm to score in-bed recordings of healthy young adults (age range: 19 to 34 years) monitored in the laboratory.
 In Study I, the algorithm for in-bed recordings (n=39) showed a minute-by-minute agreement of 85% between Actillume and polysomnography (PSG), a correlation of .98, and a mean measurement error (ME) of 21 min for estimates of sleep duration.
 Using the same algorithm to score 24-h recordings with Webster's rules, an agreement of 89%, a correlation of .90, and 1 min ME were observed.
 A different algorithm proved optimal to score in-bed recordings (n=31) of young adults, yielding an agreement of 91%, a correlation of .92, and an ME of 5 min.
 The strong correlations and agreements between sleep estimates from Actillume and PSG in both studies suggest that the Actillume can reliably monitor sleep and wakefulness both in community-residing elderly and healthy young adults in the laboratory.
 However, different algorithms are optimal for individuals with different characteristics.* - [Sleep detection with an accelerometer actigraph: comparisons with polysomnography - Girardin Jean-Louisa, Daniel F Kripkea, Roger J Colec, Joseph D Assmusa, Robert D Langerb](http://www.sciencedirect.com/science/article/pii/S0031938400003553)